Once the map is built, the robot can begin performing its navigation and obstacle avoidance functions.

 Fig. 4 – Setting the goal

 Navigation is comprised of path planning to reach a goal within a map, along with detection of new obstacles that are not part of the map.
 This is where the preceding elements of LiDAR, scanning, and mapping are all brought together into a functioning system.
-During navigation, the software provides real-time updates to the proposed path to keep the robot within the mapped area, whilst avoiding any new obstacles.
+As can be seen in our navigation video, the software provides real-time updates to the proposed path to keep the robot within the mapped area, whilst avoiding any new obstacles.
 In the picture below, we see a navigation ‘goal’ being set.
 The user clicks a location on the map where they would like to robot to go, and the navigation software displays a large green arrow to show this goal.

 In addition to showing the goal, the picture above also shows: